Unit Guide for Daily Warm-Ups

 Week 1

-• Monday: Why did the U.S. join WWII?
+• Monday: What event brought the U.S. into WWII?

-• Tuesday: How did factories help the war?
+• Tuesday: How did wartime production support the military?

-• Friday: Name one turning point in the war.
+• Friday: Name one key turning point in WWII.

 Week 2

-• Tuesday: What happened after the atomic bomb?
+• Tuesday: What were the effects of the atomic bomb?

-• Thursday: What new role did the U.S. take?
+• Thursday: What new role did the U.S. take after the war?

-• Friday: Name one global result of WWII.
+• Friday: Name one major global outcome of WWII.

 Week 3

-• Monday: How did the war change America?
+• Monday: How did WWII change American society?

-• Tuesday: How did women help during the war?
+• Tuesday: What roles did women take during the war?

-• Wednesday: How did the war affect civil rights?
+• Wednesday: How did the war impact civil rights movements?

-• Friday: Why is WWII still important today?
+• Friday: Why does WWII still matter today?

 Unit 10: Cold War, International